bariscanyeksin/supertrend_telegram_bot/README.md

 In this project there is two different Python scripts for crypto market and stock market.
 You can use which one you want to work with.

+Running these scripts automatically and regularly in a cloud (e.g. AWS) is the most efficient outcome of this project.

 USAGE:

 After you create a Telegram bot with BotFather, you should fill telegram_bot_token and telegram_chat_id parts in the script correctly.